Pa-fnl/Projet-en-formation---DWWM/README.md

 ## Project Overview

 This project is a simple one-page website developed as part of the ECF1 evaluation for DWWM certification.
 It showcases the use of HTML, CSS, and JavaScript to create dynamic and responsive content.
+Certain design elements (such as the banner and logo) were imposed as part of the evaluation requirements.

 ## Features